AlexVasegaard/EOS/README.md

 - number_of_requests_0 = 1000, %customer requests in database initially (there is an option to contionously add customers to mimic the effect of a real EOS production where new customers are entering and one over time still wants to ensure that requests doesnt violate an age threshold.
 The customers are generated based on location distribution which is higher around urbanized areas - this should mimic the actual customer database that EOS companies see or at least mimic the density of requests that optimization problems face.)
 - NORAD_ids a list of the chosen satellite TLEs.
 Default is [38755, 40053]  %TLEs for spot 6 and 7 satellites
 - weather_real = False, %whether real cloud coverage data is utilized for the chosen time horizon
-- simplify = False, #whether constraints are simplified based on the principle of inter set constraints - IT IS ONLY VALID IF a LPP solution approach is used.
+- simplify = False, #whether constraints are simplified based on the principle of inter set constraints - IT IS ONLY VALID IF a LPP solution approach is used s.a.
+GLPK.
 - schedule_start is time of initiation for the schedule horizon.
 A list of the date entities expressing [year, month, day, hour, minute].
 The default is [2021,7,21,9,40].
 - hours_horizon = 8, %duration of planning horizon in hours
 - max_off_nadir_angle = 30, %degrees that satellite can maneuver (or is allowed to still acquire pictures)